BayshoreNetworks/gargoyle/README.md

 		- "hot_ports" - comma delimited string of ports for Gargoyle_pscand to immediately create a block action (of the relevant src ip) upon encountering

+		- "sqlite_locked_try_for_time" - integer representing milliseconds - SQLite uses different locks to protect the database from race conditions.
+The default Sqlite locks system allows multiples readers and a writer to access simultaneously.
+When two or more writers try to write, only one succeeds and the other returns with SQLITE_BUSY without retrying the operation.
+We can modify this behaviour with this key.
+If the key is not in the file or is < 0, the default Sqlite behavior occurs.
+If the key is iqual to 0 only a connection to the database is allowed, so we move on to a model where we only have one writer or one reader.
+No SQLITE_BUSY in that case.
+If the key is > 0 and a writer was unsuccessful, it retries the operation until the time specified in this key at most

 	Gargoyle lscand (log file scanner) reads config files inside directory "conf.d".
 An example is provided, here is the content:

 		- enabled:0